 Applications for readmission should be completed by applicants who have been previously enrolled at the Law Center and received grades.
 Applicants must complete the following steps:

 - Submit a complete application with the $50 application fee (nonrefundable).
-The deadline to apply for readmission in the fall semester is June 15.
+The deadline to apply for readmission in the fall semester is July 15.
+The deadline to apply for readmission in the spring semester is December 13.

 - A petition for readmission must be submitted along with any additional supporting documents.
 You may wish to submit a personal résumé in addition to this information.